jguida941/cs320-contact-service-junit/docs/showcase/PROJECT_SHOWCASE.md

 ## Why This Project Matters

-**What you're looking at:** A production-grade full-stack application built with enterprise patterns, not a tutorial project.

 ### Quick Wins to Discuss
 | What | Proof | Why It Matters |
 |------|-------|----------------|